 9 ways to discover Abu Dhabi's ancient history

 The city of Abu Dhabi is a glittering modern metropolis.
-But sites and surrounds are rich with evidence of historical civilisations that settled in or moved through the region.
+But how old is Abu Dhabi?
+Sites and surroundings are rich with evidence of historical civilisations that settled in or moved through the region.

 Later, in the 1700s, Bani Yas tribes settled in Abu Dhabi, meaning 'Land of the gazelle' in Arabic.
 Folklore says the UAE capital was founded when a deer led a wandering tribe to fresh water on an island with just 300 Barasti (palm frond) huts, some coral buildings and the Ruler's fort.
 This tribe included today’s ruling Al Nahyan family.
 The settlers worked with their environment, becoming master seafarers and pearl divers.
-You can discover the wonders of ancient Arabia by visiting Abu Dhabi's many heritage sites and enjoying time-honoured traditions.
+You can discover the wonders of ancient Arabia by visiting old Abu Dhabi and the many heritage sites across the emirate to enjoy time-honoured traditions.

 1. Soak up rich history in the city centre